FontyMcPython/Chat_analysis/README.md

 4. Send it to your PC ( either mail, upload to drive, etc).
 5. Now the file is ready, just upload it and follow the instructions on the page.

+## License

+This project is licensed under the GNU License - see the [LICENSE.md](LICENSE.md) file for detail